oeed/Silica/README.md

 The '0' folder should have lots of files in it, including startup.
 It shouldn't contain a folder containing the files.
 It should look like this:

 ![](http://puu.sh/iXhS8/209686a3b1.png)

+If you're lost jump on the [Gitter chat](https://gitter.im/oeed/Silica) and we'll help you out.